shery8595/Wallet_Health_Tracker/README.md

 ✅ Extend WalletHealthAdapter.run() to fetch real data instead of placeholders.

 ⚠️ Helius free tier may have rate limits → consider retries or upgrading.
+⚠️ Helius free tier may have rate limits → consider retries or upgrading.
+Helius free tier has API rate limits → add retries or upgrade if needed.